lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 With ownership established, the implementation should remain easy to follow at the function level.
 Lily favors descriptive names, one clearly defined responsibility, flat control flow, and direct iteration.

-#### 13.1 Table Cleanup Is Part of the Lifecycle
+#### 13.1 Table **cleanup** Is Part of the **lifecycle**

-Lily Studio uses tables extensively for runtime contexts, mappings, configuration, state, caches, collections, ownership records, and shared data structures, which makes table cleanup especially important.
+Lily Studio uses tables extensively for runtime contexts, mappings, configuration, state, caches, collections, ownership records, and shared data structures, which makes table **cleanup** especially important.
 A table that is no longer needed should not continue holding references to objects, connections, callbacks, Instances, or other tables after its owner has been destroyed.

+> [!IMPORTANT]
-> **Hard rule:** If a Lily-owned table is part of runtime state, its contents must be released when that runtime state is destroyed.
+> **Hard rule:** **If a Lily-owned table is part of runtime state, its contents must be released when that runtime state is destroyed.**

 A table can keep other objects alive even after those objects are no longer visible or useful.
 For that reason, cleaning up a Lily system means more than destroying Instances or disconnecting events; the tables that owned those references must also stop retaining them.